 East Rochelle oil and gas field is located in Block 15/27 of the Greater Rochelle area (production licence P226) in the UK section of the North Sea.
-It lies about 72 miles away from the UK coastline in the central North Sea.
-The field development is situated approximately 115 miles north-east of Aberdeen, Scotland, in a water depth of about 460ft.
+The area is located approximately 72 miles away from the UK coastline in the central North Sea.

-Endeavour has a 44% working interest, while Nexen and Premier Oil have 41% and 15% working interests respectively.
-Endeavour holds a working interest of 55.6% in the East Rochelle field and is also the operator of the field.
-The remaining 44.4% interest is owned by Nexen.
+Endeavour has a 44% working interest, while Nexen and Premier Oil have 41% and 15% working interests in the field, respectively.
+Nexen is the operator of the field.

-Condensate recovery rates are estimated to be about 2.3 million barrels (mmbbl) for low case, 4.4mmbbl for base case and 4.9mmbbl for high case.
+Condensate recovery rates are estimated to be approximately 2.3 million barrels (mmbbl) for low-case, 4.4mmbbl for base-case and 4.9mmbbl for high-case.